Blog

 Custom Attributes in Entra ID -- Lifecycle

-This article is the fifth in a series about Custom Attributes in Entra ID and will discuss the Resource Types that each of these approaches can use.
+This article is the fifth in a series about Custom Attributes in Entra ID and will discuss the Lifecycle of each of these approaches.
 Names and aliases Naming Conventions Resource Types Data Types Lifecycle Limitations Use Cases Decision Tree Lifecycle Question Extension attributes Directory Extensions Schema Extensions Open Extensions Custom Security Attributes Has Lifecycle States?

 Continue reading